''This is a 'thank you' for the excellent Oman trip in February. Neatly missing the worst of the English winter, and

 Oman is a peaceful, friendly country with strong connections to the UK, virtually no crime, and bird diversity second to none in the Middle East.

 At this time of year, when the weather is just perfect, there is a very high density of wintering raptors.
 Greater Spotted, Steppe and even Eastern Imperial Eagles are plentiful and give excellent views.
 Now rare and local, the negevensis race of the huge Lappet-faced Vulture is regular at a couple of sites.
 Along the north coast magnificent Great Black-headed Gulls are in full breeding plumage, alongside Sooty, Caspian and Slender-billed Gulls.
 Crested and Lesser Crested Terns gather together in large roosts.
 A boat trip should give us close views of dolphins and Red-necked Phalaropes.
 We have permission to visit a large private farm where migrants can be seen in their hundreds.
-Irrigated grasslands host flocks of waders and small birds which, in turn, attract raptors including Pallid and Montagu’s Harriers.
+Irrigated grasslands attract flocks of waders and small birds which, in turn, attract raptors including Pallid and Montagu’s Harriers.

 Our excursion to the deserts of central Oman is to witness flocks of sandgrouse, as well as to search the oases for other specialities.
 The southern region is influenced by a monsoon, resulting in flora and fauna unique in Arabia.
 The birds here have an African influence, with Bruce’s Green Pigeon, African Rock Bunting and African Paradise Flycatcher alongside South Arabian Wheatear and Pheasant-tailed Jacana.